| Title: | Simplifies Plotting Data Inside Databases |

 Length of the whiskers as multiple of IQR.
 Defaults to 1.5 |

-Uses very generic dplyr code to aggregate data.
+Uses dplyr operations to aggregate data.
 Because of this approach, the calculations automatically run inside the database if 'data' has a database or sparklyr connection.
-The 'class()' of such tables in R are: tbl_sql, tbl_dbi, tbl_sql
+The 'class()' of such tables in R are: tbl_sql, tbl_dbi, tbl_spark

 data |